 The test shows that when we call shoes_in_my_size, we only get back shoes that have the same size as the value we specified.

-Implementing the Iterator Trait to Create Our Own Iterators
+Creating Our Own Iterators with Iterator

 We’ve shown that we can create an iterator by calling iter, into_iter, or iter_mut on a vector.
 We can create iterators from the other collection types in the standard library, such as hash map.
 We can also create iterators that do anything we want by implementing the Iterator trait on our own types.
 As previously mentioned, the only method we’re required to provide a definition for is the next method.
 Once we’ve done that, we can use all other methods that have default implementations provided by the Iterator trait!